top of page

 FOUNDER & CEO

 Amos is a youth worker, activist and community organiser.
-He was inspired to found Our Second Home by the transformative experience he had in his youth movement, and is driven to empower and develop the next generation of leaders in migrant communities.
-He has a decade of experience working in community building, and is currently Deputy Director of HIAS+JCORE.
-Amos studied International Relations at Leeds University and has an MSc in Migration Studies from Oxford University.
+He founded Our Second Home in 2018, inspired by the transformative experience he had in his youth movement, and driven to empower and develop the next generation of leaders in communities with refugee backgrounds.
+He has a 15 years' experience working in community building.
+Amos studied International Relations at Leeds University and has an MSc in Migration Studies from Oxford University, and often can be found trying to master his crispy chilli oil recipe.

 RACHEL

-Rachel is a project coordinator, workshop facilitator and mentor and has been working with young people since 2016 in a range of settings- from running the Young Refugee Project with the Red Cross to delivering creative workshops in Serres refugee camp.
+Rachel is a project coordinator, workshop facilitator and mentor.
+She founded OSH's Bristol Hub in 2023, and in 2026 became Communities Manager to work across our hubs.
+Rachel has been working with young people since 2016 in a range of settings - from running the Young Refugee Project with the Red Cross to delivering creative workshops in Serres refugee camp.
 She is driven to create platforms for young people with a background of displacement to feel that they belong and have the tools, confidence and community to thrive in the UK.
-Rachel is supporting the growth of OSH to the West by developing an OSH Programme in Bristol.
 Otherwise she can be found rollerblading or making something out of clay!

 AMER